乐闻世界logo

 { "scripts": { "bootstrap": "lerna bootstrap", "publish": "lerna publish" } }

-After migrating to PNPM, we no longer need this' lerna. json 'file, but instead add workspace configuration in the' package. json 'root directory and update the script:
+After migrating to pnpm, we no longer need the lerna.json file.
+Instead, add workspace configuration to the root package.json and update the scripts:

 json